Nebuliser Machines

 Please see ‘Notice 701/7 VAT reliefs for disabled people’ on the GOV.uk website for full details.

 If you are looking for a nebuliser and are unsure which would be most suitable for you, then you should speak to your prescriber.
-They will know which type of nebuliser is most suitable for you and your medication.
+They will know which type of device is most suitable for you and your medication.

 Nebulisers are not typically provided by the NHS, even if you are prescribed medicine that requires one.